 Homeless survival lessons – Clothing and bags

-You need to keep your feet as dry a possible whenever you travel and if you are homeless, you will travel a lot.
+You need to keep your feet as dry a possible whenever you travel.
+If you are homeless, you will be moving a lot.
 Taking off your shoes and socks when you have the chance to get comfortable is a rule that many respect.
-Procuring extra socks has become a habit for many of the homeless, especially since the socks are the most needed item that is donated the least.
-Think about this next time when you do a donation.
+Procuring extra socks has become a habit for many of the homeless.
+Especially since the socks are the most needed item that is donated the least.
+Think about this next time when you make a donation.

 Homeless survival lessons – Food and water, the basic needs of humans

 Finding food and water plays a vital role in the life of every homeless person.
 They spend quite some time trying to get what they need.
 They have developed various strategies and these homeless survival lessons are used even by those who have a roof over their head but have a hard time living from one paycheck to the other.
 Hotels often have free continental breakfasts.